-XPath also has capability to perform simple conversion of extracted elements to a desired type.
-Valid return types are defined in XPathConstants and follows the conversion rules specified by the XPath.
+XPath also has the capability to perform simple conversion of extracted elements to a desired type.
+Valid return types are defined in javax.xml.xpath.XPathConstants and follows the conversion rules specified by the javax.xml.xpath.XPath interface.

-The following constants are defined by the XPathConstants: BOOLEAN, DOM\OBJECT\MODEL, NODE, NODESET, NUMBER, STRING
+The following constants are defined by the XPathConstants class: BOOLEAN, DOM_OBJECT_MODEL, NODE, NODESET, NUMBER, STRING

-You can configure the desired type by simply using evaluation-type attribute of the <xpath-transformer/> element.
+You can configure the desired type by simply using the evaluation-type attribute of the transformer/> element.